denibertovic/docker-hs/README.md

 writing any code.
 This is so that no development cycles go to waste on implementing a feature that might not get merged either because of implementation details or other reasons.

+## IRC

+If you have any questions or suggestions you can find the maintainers in `#docker-haskell` on freenode.